ekrolen/data-512-wildfire-project/README.md

 We will begin by analyzing historical fire data to establish in-city smoke estimates.
 Then we will use this data to predict smoke over the next 25 years (2024-2049).

 Finally, we will focus on a human-centered question: How does our smoke estimate and AQI correlate with Death Valley attendence?
-For more details on why we chose this question, please see the "Extension Plan" document in our main repository.
+For more details on why we chose this question, please see the "Extension Plan" document in our 'project_documentation' folder.

 ## Licenses & API Information